 The council is part of the Glasgow City Region City Deal partnership.
 The council's capital programme, referred to later in this commentary, includes significant infrastructure projects which will bring economic benefit to the council area.
-These projects include the completion of two significant roads projects (Cathkin Relief Road and the dualling of Greenhills Road in East Kilbride).
-It also includes numerous Community Growth Area (CGA) projects across the 4 CGAs: Hamilton, East Kilbride, Larkhall and Newton including some large-scale build projects such as a new Primary School and Nursery provision in Jackton.
+Over recent years, the programme of works has included the completion of two significant roads projects (Cathkin Relief Road and the dualling of Greenhills Road in East Kilbride).
+It also includes numerous Community Growth Area (CGA) projects across the 4 CGAs: Hamilton, East Kilbride, Larkhall and Newton including some large-scale build projects such as a new Primary School and Nursery provision in Jackton and more recently, the Lanark Road Signalisation project in Larkhall.